Consumer versus Branded Calling

 I noticed there is some prohibited content in the T-Mobile Branded Calling Guidelines.
 What does that mean?

-T-Mobile’s Branded Calling Guidelines has a list of prohibited content Branded Calling campaigns that exist on our network.
-While illegal content will never be allowed, some campaigns do require additional review for evaluation of our exception process.
-If you want to have a campaign with content that you are concerned may be prohibited, work with your approved partner to determine if you are eligible for an approved exception.
-Please note that prohibitions are about content and not the nature of the organization creating the calling campaign.
+T-Mobile’s Branded Calling Guidelines has a list of prohibited content Branded Calling programs that run on our network.
+While illegal content will never be allowed, some programs do require additional review for evaluation of our exception process.
+If you want to run a program with content that may be prohibited, work with your approved partner to determine if you are eligible for an approved exception.
+Please note that prohibitions are about content and not the nature of the organization running the calling program.

-What is the point of Branded Calling for enterprises?
+What is the point of Branded Calling for entities or organizations?

-All enterprises, regardless of size may need to call their customers directly.
+All entities or organizations, regardless of size may need to call their customers directly.
 Branded Calling can increase many engagement metrics, such as, but not limited to answer rate, call duration, call disposition, call back, and more.

 Why do I see a T-Mobile icon with “Verified Business Call” on some Branded Calls?